maxant/kafka-data-consistency/mf/README.md

 ## TODO

-- count warnings in loadtest, if things arent as expected, eg too many events received
 - allow mf kafka thingy to add a uuid to the name, so we can start multiple components like web, at the same time
 - allow changing the quantity in the offer, so you can get under the approval threshold
 - event bus is per application! so the existing one is for contracts only and needs renaming